adventure-island/tensorlab/README.md

 # Tensorlab
-Tensorlab is a very versatile and flexible deep learning tool which can help data scientist and deep learning practitioner very quickly setup/execute/resume experiments for time series data modeling, using Keras(with Tensorflow back-end).
+Tensorlab is a very versatile and flexible deep learning tool which can help data scientist and deep learning engineer very quickly setup/execute/resume experiments for time series data modeling, using Keras(with Tensorflow back-end).

 Some highlights of Tensorlab:
 * Automatic folder creation for new experiment/model